matsfranco/applying-ai-to-ehr-data/README.md

  - Primary Diagnosis: most resource intensive diagnosis code;
  - Princial Diagnosis: that condition established after study to be chiefly responsible for occasioning the admission of the patient to the hospital for care;
  - Secondary Diagnosis: other diagnoses codes;

+#### 2.8 Procedure Codes
+Categorization of the medical codes during an encounter
+- ICD-10-PCS (Procedure Code System) [Reference] (https://www.cms.gov/Medicare/Coding/ICD10/Downloads/2014-pcs-procedure-coding-system.pdf)
+Only for Inpatient;
+Focus on medical and surgical;
+- Current Procedural Terminology (CPT) [Reference] (https://www.aapc.com/resources/medical-coding/cpt.aspx) Focus in Outpatient but applicable to physician visits in ambulatory settings;
+Focus on professional services by physician;
+- Healthcare Common Procedure Coding System (HCPCS) [Reference] (https://en.wikipedia.org/wiki/Healthcare_Common_Procedure_Coding_System)
+Inpatient and Outpatient;
+Three levels: L1 is the CPT codes, L2 Non-physician services and L3 Medicare/Medicadin related

+The ICD10-PCS Codes
+- 7 alphanumeric characters
+- 1st character is the Section
+- Subsequent characters relate to the Section and give: Body System, Body Part, Approach, Device used for a procedure

+Example: 027004Z
+- 0 = Medical
+- 2 = Heart and Great Vessels
+- 7 = Dilatation
+- 0 = Coronay Artery, One Site
+- 0 = Open approach
+- 4 = Drug-eluting Intraluminal Device
+- Z = No Qualifier

+The CPT Codes
+- Up to 5 numbers
+- 3 Categories:
+    - Category 1: Billable Codes
+    - Category 2:
+        - Five digits ending in F
+        - Non-billable
+        - Performance measure focused on physicals and patient history
+    - Category 3:
+        - Services and procedures using emerging technology

+Generally focusing in first two categories

+#### 2.9 and 2.10
+Exercises